waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.proposal_decision_for_reviewer

-Notifies a reviewer about the final decision for a proposal they reviewed.
+A notification to the reviewer about the proposal decision (approved/rejected) which they reviewed.

 #### Templates